991jo/srcds_exporter/README.md

 - [ ] make ip and port configurable
 - [ ] add a systemd unit file

+## Docker Support

+The Dockerfile was added by [https://github.com/xvzf].
+Thanks for that.
+I am not using docker, I can not give you support on that.

 ## More information

 I wrote a blog post about this exporter.
 You can find it [here](http://swagspace.org/posts/srcds-exporter.html)